LanderH/3Dprinting-starting-guide/README.md

 5. there are much more types but these are the most known in the industry and at home

 this guide will cover filament and resin 3D printers that are mostly used at home
-1. filament 3D printer types: fdm
+1. 3D printer types that use filament: fdm
-2. resin 3D printer types: sla and dlp there are more but i will cover these types
+2. 3D printer types that use resin: sla and dlp there are more but i will cover these types